 - Validations apply after the first hour of paid parking.

-- Enjoy an additional 3 hours of same-day parking with a $20-minimum purchase and validation from any Downtown Disney location—or up to 5 additional hours of same-day parking with validation from any Downtown Disney table-service restaurant.
+- Enjoy an additional 3 hours of same-day parking with a $20 minimum purchase and validation from any Downtown Disney location—or up to 5 additional hours of same-day parking with validation from any Downtown Disney table-service restaurant.

-- Beyond these validations, each additional hour costs $14, charged in 30-minute increments, with a minimum $7.
+- Beyond these validations, each additional hour costs $14, charged in 30-minute increments, with a minimum of $7.

 - The maximum daily parking and lost ticket fee is $66.
 Hop tip: Don't lose your ticket!